-Temporomandibular joint disorder is a cluster of conditions that affect the bones, joints, and muscles responsible for jaw movement.
+Temporomandibular joint disorder (TMJ / Jaw Pain) is a cluster of conditions that affect the bones, joints, and muscles responsible for jaw movement.
 These conditions can cause pain and discomfort.

 It is a common complaint and usually goes away without medical treatment, though some types may need treatment.